How Often Should Tires Be Replaced?

 • Summer Tires: Summer tires, designed for warm weather conditions and performance, should be replaced when the tread depth reaches 2/32 of an inch or less.
 This threshold is important to maintain proper grip and handling on dry and wet roads.

 • All-Season Tires: As the name suggests, all-season tires are designed to perform well in various weather conditions.
-Similar to summer tires, it is recommended to replace them when the tread depth reaches 2/32 of an inch or less.
+Similar to summer tires, they should be replaced when the tread depth reaches 2/32 of an inch or less.

 It’s important to note that these recommendations serve as general guidelines, and the specific manufacturer’s recommendations for tire replacement should always be followed.

-Additionally, factors such as driving habits, road conditions, and regular tire maintenance can influence the lifespan of your tires.
+Additionally, factors such as driving habits, road conditions, and regular tire maintenance can influence tire lifespan.

 Regularly inspecting your tires for signs of wear, such as cracks, bulges, or other damage, is essential for identifying potential issues and determining if replacement is necessary.